Travel & conservation company, since 1991

 Gelada monkeys keep up appearances ©Ken Haley

 A remnant of the more unsettled times in Ethiopia’s past is the prevalence of weapons.
 80-90% of households own a gun, and the bulk of the adult male population has either served as soldiers or are still members of various militia groups, which are a bit like reserve soldiers.
-It is compulsory to hire a local ‘militiaman’ to accompany you as a scout when trekking in the Simien Mountains.
-These militiamen are approved by the national parks authority to work as scouts and to accompany you throughout the park, ostensibly to keep you and your possessions safe; though at no point did we feel threatened or that the gun was really necessary.
+Hiring a local ‘militiaman’ to accompany you as a scout when trekking in the Simien Mountains is compulsory.
+These militiamen are approved by the national parks authority to work as scouts and to accompany you throughout the park, ostensibly to keep you and your possessions safe, though at no point did we feel threatened or that the gun was really necessary.
 The scouts are generally local farmers who take on this role to earn an extra income.
 The effortless way that our scout slung his Kalashnikov over his shoulders didn’t exactly fill us with confidence as to his weapon handling proficiency.
-Still, the thought of an armed man walking behind you up the steep hills, with his ancient gun pointed in the general direction of your butt, did provide an extra incentive to keep moving – even on the steepest of slopes!
+Still, the thought of an armed man walking behind you up the steep hills, with his ancient gun pointed in the general direction of your butt, providing an extra incentive to keep moving – even on the steepest slopes!

 Ethiopia has more to offer than mountains and scenery

 Ethiopia also has more to offer than mountains and scenery.
-We travelled to the town of Bahir Dar to visit the 14th-century Ethiopian orthodox monastery of Ura Kidane Mihret on Lake Tana.
+We travelled to the town of Bahir Dar to visit the 14th-century Ethiopian Orthodox monastery of Ura Kidane Mihret on Lake Tana.
 This may look like a somewhat uninspiring building from the outside, but after crossing the threshold, we were blown away by the 700-year-old paintings that covered every inch of the interior walls.
-Created by monks using only natural pigments from crushed berries and plants, the paintings are a spectacular depiction of biblical scenes and Ethiopian mythology that have survived the ravages of time.
-Lake Tana is the source of the Blue Nile, and the Blue Nile Falls are situated nearby, though frankly at the time of year we visited, these were not worth the several hours spent driving on bad roads to get there.
+Created by monks using only natural pigments from crushed berries and plants, the paintings spectacularly depict biblical scenes and Ethiopian mythology that have survived the ravages of time.
+Lake Tana is the source of the Blue Nile, and the Blue Nile Falls are situated nearby, though frankly, at the time of year we visited, these were not worth the several hours spent driving on bad roads to get there.

 Friendly faces ©Ken Haley